Georgian uprising on Texel: Aftermath

 On 4 May 2005, Mikheil Saakashvili visited the graves for the first time as the president of independent Georgia.
 His visit was officially described as a private one, and he was accompanied by his Dutch-born wife.

 The German dead were initially buried in a part of the general cemetery in Den Burg.
 In 1949 they found their final resting place at Ysselsteyn German war cemetery, Limburg province, the Netherlands.
 The cemetery is administered by the German War Graves Commission.
 Den Burg General Cemetery also contains a plot of 167 World War II Commonwealth burials, most of them airmen; 44 of the burials are unidentified.

 A permanent exhibition dedicated to these events can be found "in a corner" of the Aeronautical Museum at Texel International Airport.

 One of the last Georgian survivors of the uprising died in July 2007 and was buried with military honors in Zugdidi, Georgia.
 There were two Georgian survivors still alive in 2010: Grisha Baindurashvili, who was then 88 years old and lived in Kaspi, a village 40 km west of Tbilisi, and Eugeny Artemidze, who had been one of the main organizers of the rebellion; he died at age 90 on June 22, 2010, on the same day he had gone to war 69 years earlier.
 Baindurashvili was still alive in 2015, when an interview with him was published.
-On August 6, 2021, Baindurashvili died at age 102 in his resident village Kaspi (as published in the “Reformatorisch Dagblad” of Texel, August 13, 2021).
+On August 6, 2021, Baindurashvili died at age 102 in his resident village Kaspi (as published in the "Reformatorisch Dagblad" of Texel, August 13, 2021).

 Number of casualties

-Canadian troops led by Lt.
-Col. Kirk landed unopposed on Texel on 17 May 1945, effectively liberating the island.
+Canadian troops led by Lieutenant Colonel Kirk landed unopposed on Texel on 17 May 1945, effectively liberating the island.
 Over a two-day period the Canadians disarmed 1,535 Germans.
 Soviet SMERSH forces arrived on Texel and took charge of 228 Georgians still alive.
 A Canadian report prepared for the commander of the SMERSH contingent recorded 470 Georgian and 2,347 German casualties on Texel.

-In 1949, the German War Graves Commission disinterred on Texel 812 bodies (including the 400+ killed in their sleep by the Georgians in their shared quarters) for reburial at Ysselsteyn German war cemetery.
+In 1949, the German War Graves Commission disinterred 812 bodies (including the 400+ killed in their sleep by the Georgians in their shared quarters) on Texel for reburial at Ysselsteyn German war cemetery.
 The numbers given by the Texel district list "565 Georgians, 120 Texel islanders and approximately 800 Germans killed"; followed by "other sources… speak of more than 2,000 Germans killed."
 The "other sources" comment in all probability refers to the Canadian report to SMERSH that lumped together under "casualties" the 1,535 disarmed Germans with their 812 dead.